 🌿Vulnerable/ Disabled Persons Trust (VPT:

 A client had invested a significant amount of money through her IFA to provide for the care of her vulnerable adult son after she passed away.
 The IFA identified the risk of losing future means-tested benefits and the dilemma of leaving large amounts to an adult who could not effectively manage money or live independently.
-The IFA called us to establish a power of attorney and a VPT to ensure that someone with compassion and specialist knowledge would have the authority and resources to help the vulnerable person for the rest of their life without reducing essential benefits.
+The IFA called us to draft a VPT to ensure that someone with compassion and specialist knowledge would have the authority and resources to help the vulnerable person for the rest of their life without reducing essential benefits.

 🌿Living Trust vs a Will trust.

 A client asked the financial advisor about transferring the family home into a trust while still being able to live in it rent-free.
 The goal was to reduce inheritance tax, give control over finances, and ensure that the adult children would be taken care of in the future.
-A solicitor had quoted £4300 for setting up the trust based on the house's value.
+A solicitor had quoted £4300 for setting up the trust.